This post belongs to the Trello tribute with Phoenix Framework and React series.

 end

-Now that everything is ready let's implement the RegistrationController
+Now that everything is ready let's implement the RegistrationController:

 # web/controllers/api/v1/registration_controller.ex